 Only naturally, these themes and ideas were at odds with what the censors thought acceptable.
 Wilder ran into trouble with them throughout his career, with pictures like Kiss Me, Stupid, Double Indemnity and The Seven Year Itch.
 Although he was a filmmaker of the studio system, these artistic constraints were too much for Wilder.
 He refused to slavishly obey the censors’ every demand.
 After receiving backlash for Double Indemnity, Wilder decided only to submit his scripts to the censors once his films were completed, leaving them relatively powerless.
 The next generation of American filmmakers weren’t subject to this stifling bureaucratism, and no doubt it was Wilder’s challenging, critical filmic subject matter that impelled them to make films like Easy Rider, The Heartbreak Kid, A Woman Under the Influence, Taxi Driver.

 For a director whose life and family were horribly afflicted by the Holocaust and the evil systems of tyranny and discrimination that came with it, it’s no surprise that Wilder so highly prized creative freedom.
 Although his films are frequently painted as exercises in cynicism, there’s something distinctly hopeful in his efforts to be free to make films about the preposterousness and foolishness and selfishness of humanity.

-Mad Men & Wilder Women: Focus on Billy Wilder film season begins on 3 January.
+This essay was written for the Mad Men & Wilder Women: Focus on Billy Wilder film season (3–16 January 2019).